DCotterill/halixia-hugo/content/ma/bee-awareness-2026.md

 layout: static
 ---

-Learn about the importance of bees
+Learn about the importance of bees.

 Learn about the importance of bees such as by enhance pollination, leading to increased crop yield, improved fruit and vegetable quality, and a thriving ecosystem of plants and wildlife.